Reptarsrage/Jetpack/README.txt

 3-30-14 Taking a break from creating things, starting to add a level editor 4-3-14 Level editor up and running, returning to adding things.
 4-5-14 Stopping adding things, to fix issues that developed with inheritance.
+4-6-14 Starting to implement ground properties, and moving ladders/conveyors.